klozn/10-javascript/00-essentials/10-git/10-git-basics-local/codelab00/README.md

 mac-pc:switchfully nielsd$ echo "hello world" > myfile.txt
 ```

+The `>` command overwrites the already existing content.
+The `>>` command adds the new content to the already present content.

 ### Conclusion to navigating your working directory using the command line (CMD) or Terminal